ssj24/JS-projects/20pjts/README.md

    infinite scroll of photos

    210330 - user can change a keyword(if no keyword returns random)

+   :wrench: carousel

    -  image.loading = 'lazy';
      slow image loading with scrolling